 Will Pointelles really keep my shoes from creasing?

 A shoe needs to bend somewhere when walking, and with pointed-toes shoes, the point often bends where the toes end, but the rest of the empty point also bends and creases.

-- With new shoes, if Pointelles are used within or or two wearings, the insert will prevent bending and creasing, and the point will stay full.
+- With new shoes, if Pointelles are used within one or or two wearings, the insert will prevent bending and creasing, and the point will stay full.

 What are Pointelles made of?
 Do they contain latex?

 Pointelles are made of polyurethane foam.
 They do not contain latex.